ministryofjustice/court-case-matcher/src/test/resources/replay404hearings/README.md

 This will involve pausing the consumption of new messages from Common Platform, which will delay hearings from appearing on PACFS.

-We are able to retrieve the path to the latest message payload for each hearing affected with [this AppInsights query](https://portal.azure.com/#@747381f4-e81f-4a43-bf68-ced6a1e14edf/blade/Microsoft_OperationsManagementSuite_Workspace/Logs.ReactView/resourceId/%2Fsubscriptions%2Fa5ddf257-3b21-4ba9-a28c-ab30f751b383%2FresourceGroups%2Fnomisapi-prod-rg%2Fproviders%2FMicrosoft.Insights%2Fcomponents%2Fnomisapi-prod/source/LogsBlade.AnalyticsShareLinkToQuery/q/H4sIAAAAAAAAA22QzU6EQBCE7z5Fhws%252FAdFkr5xMTPaiRr0ZQ0amhVmZGexp2NX48A4swmbjtbrq6%252B4i%252FOzRsbv4gX2DhFC1tpflo23xTmiEooCgsj1x1qAgZeoMBzScEVaoBqRgCRK6vuUbK6fQ5mqzTGyHJFhZUy7Ih%252FunZ8iTZIzjgdFImPlbCQUwKV16MQrzMGXreJxErmsVRz21aTib8zB%252BuX6NY0%252BxJJHg7QtYaf%252BQ0J0XO7I7rHhlpzDGV096ctxW%252BoTrtfbebwRBdanFIVq9STzyF5Z376wy8KGMLJQxfj2TqNCBNefYYxEe5ESN4HHEbq%252B4geBWtb70Lj9p4t1LZmpqLSIAJwaUwBYukyCd9AkTHQlBOsOnMv75%252Bw%252F6CyZi4krxAQAA/timespan/2024-09-19T14%3A00%3A55.000Z%2F2024-09-30T16%3A31%3A55.000Z)
+We are able to retrieve the path to the latest message payload for each hearing affected with [this AppInsights query](https://portal.azure.com#@747381f4-e81f-4a43-bf68-ced6a1e14edf/blade/Microsoft_OperationsManagementSuite_Workspace/Logs.ReactView/resourceId/%2Fsubscriptions%2Fa5ddf257-3b21-4ba9-a28c-ab30f751b383%2FresourceGroups%2Fnomisapi-prod-rg%2Fproviders%2FMicrosoft.Insights%2Fcomponents%2Fnomisapi-prod/source/LogsBlade.AnalyticsShareLinkToQuery/q/H4sIAAAAAAAAA22QzU7DQAyE7zyFlUt%252BlBCQes0JCakXQMANoWjJmnZLdjd4nbQgHh43LWlUcR3PfLaH8LPHwOHiB7ZrJISm9b2uH32Ld8oiVBVEje%252BJizUqMm5V4ICOC8IGzYAUTUHC0Ld84%252FUYWlwtponvkBQb7%252BoJ%252BXD%252F9Axllu3juGN0Go78pYYKmIytRUziMs6BfeD9KAldazjpqc0hPtrLOH25fk1T4XjSSPD2BWysvKRsJ2JHfoMNn%252Bg5jPnJk8%252FOW2pJhN5a8X4jKFrVVu2SmTdL9wsmmNg33jj4ME5XxjnZz6QaDODdOffQhZCCWiEIjzhsDa8hujWt9N6VszLeRXJjWacuIghqQC11wGUW5YfByEkOCNGO%252BLGPf17%252Fw87%252B%252FwXkEv%252FoAQIAAA%253D%253D/timespan/2024-09-19T14%3A00%3A55.000Z%2F2024-09-30T16%3A31%3A55.000Z/limit/30000)

 To note, AppInsights Azure logs have a limit of 30,000 results so the above query is a sample size of the issue.

 // TODO check query is up-to-date

-Export the results of this query to CSV, making sure to take into account the 30,000 results limit.
+Export the results of this query to CSV, making sure to:
+- take into account the 30,000 results limit.
+- remove the column names from the first row of the CSV.

 Then write an endpoint on `court-case-matcher`.

 - Subscribe `court-case-matcher` to an empty queue to avoid race conditions when processing updates